-New Accounting Pronouncements - 2014, 2013 and 2012.
-In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" which supersedes the revenue recognition requirements of "Revenue Recognition (Topic 605)" and clarifies the principles of recognizing revenue.
-This ASU is effective for us January 1, 2017.
+In July 2015, the FASB decided to defer the effective date of the revenue standard ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)," for one year and to permit entities to early adopt the standard as of the original effective date.
+ASU No. 2014-09 supersedes the revenue recognition requirements of "Revenue Recognition (Topic 605)" and clarifies the principles of recognizing revenue.
+This ASU is effective for us January 1, 2018.
 We are currently evaluating this ASU and its potential impact on us.

-There were no significant accounting pronouncements issued during 2013 or 2012 that had a material impact on our consolidated results of operations, financial position or cash flows.
+There were no significant accounting pronouncements issued during 2014 or 2013 that had a material impact on our consolidated results of operations, financial position or cash flows.